 Head of Department: Matthew Lloyd

 The Stage 5 Elective course is a practical, student-centred course.
 Students study both the physical and human elements of Geography.
-There is an overnight fieldwork trip to the Illawarra and Bungendore including a variety of exciting and pertinent activities such as snorkelling in the beautiful Bushranger Bay, a walk through the rainforest, a dairy farm visit and a visit to the Jamberoo Action Park and new in 2020 – a visit to a cutting-edge sustainable farm near Bungendore; a model for land rehabilitation.
+There is an overnight fieldwork trip to the Illawarra including a variety of exciting and pertinent activities such as canoeing on the Minnamurra River, a walk through the rainforest, a dairy farm visit and a visit to the Jamberoo Action Park.

 Some of the topics include oceanography, catchment geography, infrastructure megastructures and terrorism.
 There is plenty of scope for students to explore topics of interest further.